 Hyperinflation is when the prices of goods and services increase drastically or more than 50% a month.
 It happens very rarely.
 In fact, in most examples of hyperinflation economist noticed that the hyperinflation occur when governments print more and more money to pay for wars.
 Examples of hyperinflation include Germany in the 1920s, Zimbabwe in the 2000s, and Venezuela in the 2010s.
 The last time America experienced hyperinflation was during its civil war.

 Bottleneck Inflation takes when the demand remains at the same level but the supply of goods falls drastically.
 This type of situation arises due to structural problems like supply-side accidents or mismanagement.
 That is why it is also known as structural inflation.

 The core inflation rate measures rising prices in all the goods and services except food and energy.
 That’s because fuel prices tend to escalate every summer.
 Families use more fuel to go on vacation.
 Higher gas costs increase the price of food and anything else because of the high transportation costs.
 The Central Bank uses the core inflation rate to guide it in setting monetary policy.

-Reflation is a situation when the government implement some policy to revive the economy from high unemployment, low inflation, low demand etc. To revive the economy from these problems the government have to infuse money in the market or increase employment or give tax rebate or increase wages and this all things increase the purchasing power of the consumer.
-This scenario also increases the price of certain goods and such price rise known as reflation.
+Reflation is a situation when the government implements some policy to revive the economy from high unemployment, low inflation, low demand, etc. To revive the economy from these problems the government have to infuse money in the market or increase employment or give tax rebate or increase wages and this all things increase the purchasing power of the consumer.
+This scenario also increases the price of certain goods and such a price rise known as reflation.

-A situation when inflation and unemployment both are at higher levels is know as stagflation.
+A situation when inflation and unemployment both are at higher levels is known as stagflation.
 This situation looks like an impossible situation.
-You can also think on it that when economy is facing high unemployment then how inflation occurs?
-But in 1970s the US economy faced this situation.
-If an economy is going through the cycle of stagflation then the government have to implement some economic policies to increase employment and reduce inflation.
+You can also think about it that when the economy is facing high unemployment then how inflation occurs?
+But in the 1970s the US economy faced this situation.
+If an economy is going through the cycle of stagflation then the government has to implement some economic policies to increase employment and reduce inflation.